 Angelfish also go through this process more than once in their lifetime, whenever they’re ready to find a new mate.

 As long as your fish don’t start biting or fighting one another once the ritual is over, there’s nothing to worry about.
-Eggs are likely to appear in the tank within a few days, which means that the lip-locking process has successfully produced a match.
+Eggs will likely appear in the tank within a few days, meaning the lip-locking process has successfully produced a match.

 Biting